sailinginfo/unipv-sailing-team/content/pages/blog/customer-loyalty.md

   UniPV Sailing Team is a project born from the passion of the sailing world of many University of Pavia’s students, with the objective of integrating what they learnt during classes with practical experiences, managing a whole project as a team, with its design and management implications.
+PRESS ON THE IMAGE TO FIND MORE
 date: '2021-01-03'
 thumb_image_alt: A group of people working in a cafe
 image_alt: A group of people working in a cafe